 Homer: Hello?
 China? ...
 Little help?

-In The Movie, when the Simpsons house collapses, Chief Wiggum says its China's problem now.
+- In the movie, when the Simpsons' house collapses, Chief Wiggum says they're China's problem now.

 - Referenced when Homer accidentally drops a jug full of pennies into the ground:

 - Played with and subverted in The Sylvester and Tweety Mysteries episode "Rasslin' Rhapsody" where Granny tumbles the Crusher through the ring; it was believed that he passed through the center of the earth to China but he actually landed in a post-Soviet Union Europe country instead.